Lightbridge-KS/gallery-lightbridge/content/about.md

 - This is my gallery site showing mostly the photos I've taken.

-- Please feel free to have a visit at [my main blog](https://lightbridge.netlify.app).
+- Please feel free to visit at [my main blog](https://lightbridge.netlify.app).